SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 Translators can be configured directly for the corresponding [plugins of the Assistants](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins).
 A simple configuration dialog is also available on the "Basic" configuration page in "Simulator Setup" for the non-technical user.
 For all the above mentioned services an account on the website of the given service provider needs to be created and in all cases, a credit card must be registered.
 But some services provide a free contingent, for example 500.000 characters per month at DeepL, which is more than enough.

-The supported languages for the translator can be extended by placing a file named "Translator Languages.csv" in the *Simulator Controller\Translations* folder, which is located in your *Documents* folder.
+The supported languages for the translator can be extended by placing a file named "Languages.csv" in the *Simulator Controller\Translations* folder, which is located in your *Documents* folder.
 The content must look like:

 	Armenian,hy,Հայերեն
 	Avestan,ae,Upastawakaēna